 Luis Álvarez, born in 1911, was the first Hispanic to win a Nobel Prize in Physics.
-His work during WWII led to the development of the microwave early warning radar system, a high altitude bombing system, and a blind landing system of civilian, later known as the Ground-Controlled Approach.
+His work during WWII led to the development of the microwave early warning radar system, a high altitude bombing system, and a blind landing system, later known as the Ground-Controlled Approach.
 He created a method for detecting where nuclear research and development in countries across the world.
 With his son, Walter Álvarez, he introduced the theory that dinosaurs went extinct after a massive meteor struck earth.
 The meteor site is believed to be the Chicxulub crater, in the sea off Mexico’s Yucatan Peninsula.

 Ellen Ochoa, born in 1958, was the first Hispanic female astronaut.
 She was also the first Hispanic — and second female — director of the Johnson Space Center.
 According to NASA, she went to space four times from 1993 to 2002.
 She logged almost 1,000 hours in orbit, and earned NASA’s highest award: the Distinguished Service Medal.
 She also earned the Presidential Distinguished Rank Award, as well as many other awards throughout her career.